CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( object:Object ):boolean
 ```

-Returns true if the element provided is a PersistedDocument object.
+Returns true if the element provided is considered a `Carbon.PersistedDocument.Class` object.

 *Parameters*